CC7183 - Data Analysis and Visualization (2022/23)

 - Blended learning:

-[LO1] Develop a clear understanding of the various fundamental concepts in data analysis and visualisation.
+[LO1] Demonstrate a comprehensive understanding of the various fundamental concepts in data analysis and visualisation.

-[LO2] Gain a considerable exposure to the practical issues, as well as their theoretical underpinning, pertinent to apply data analysis and visualisation techniques for real world data analytical problems with data analytical tools (e.g. SPSS, Tableau)
+[LO3] Gain a considerable exposure to the practical issues, as well as their theoretical underpinning, pertinent to apply data analysis and visualisation techniques for real world data analytical problems independently with data analytical tools

 The coursework is designed mainly to assess the practical aspects of the module.
 It will provide students with the opportunity to undertake research on current issues and practical techniques in data analysis and visualisation and its effective application for real world data analysis problem [LO1, LO2, LO3 and LO5].
 It will also enable students to apply their knowledge to a practical business problem, demonstrating their skills for problem-solving and critical thinking/evaluation [LO2, LO5].